joseamador0898/akuna_capital_options_101/README.md

 C: buying the 50 strike put & buying the 55 strike put
 D: selling the 50 strike call & selling the 55 strike call
 E: buying the 50 strike put & selling the 55 strike put
-F: selling the 50 strike put & selling the 50 strike put
+F: selling the 55 strike put & buying the 50 strike put

 **Answer:** B
 **Explanation:**
-A payoff diagram that shows minimal movement between two strikes and increasing profit outside that range is typical of a long strangle.
-This is constructed by buying a put at the lower strike (50) and a call at the higher strike (55).
+This combination creates exactly the payoff diagram shown because:

+Below 50: Both puts are in-the-money, creating a flat maximum loss (the 50 put loses more value than the premium received from selling the 55 put)

+Between 50-55: The 50 put moves out-of-the-money (worthless) while the 55 put gradually loses value as price increases, creating a linear increase in profit

+Above 55: Both puts expire worthless, leaving the trader with the maximum profit (net premium received)

 ---